okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 ## Rate limits

 Remember that [rate limits](/docs/reference/rate-limits/) apply to API requests when doing bulk/batch user migration, and the rate limits differ depending on the level of service you have purchased from Okta.
-[You can check your rate limits](/docs/reference/rate-limits/#check-your-rate-limits-with-okta-s-rate-limit-headers) in your code using Okta’s Rate Limit Headers.
+[You can check your rate limits](/docs/reference/rate-limits/#check-your-rate-limits-with-okta-s-rate-limit-headers) in your code using Okta's Rate Limit Headers.

 ## Next steps